MirrorFly/MirrorFly-Flutter-plugin/README.md

 ## Introduction

-Through Chat Plugin for flutter, you can efficiently integrate real-time chat into your client app.
+Through Mirrorfly Plugin for flutter, you can efficiently integrate real-time chat into your client app.
 On the client-side implementation, you can initialize, configure and build the chat with minimal effort.
 On the server-side, Mirrorfly ensures reliable infra-management services for your chat within the app.
-This **readme** provides essential information on the Chat Plugin’s structure, supplementary features, and the installation steps.
+This **readme** provides essential information on the Mirrorfly Plugin’s structure, supplementary features, and the installation steps.

 ## Requirements

-The minimum requirements for Chat Plugin for Flutter are:
+The minimum requirements for Mirrorfly Plugin for Flutter are:

 - Xcode or Android studio
 - Dart 2.19.1 or above